epam/lib-obj-c-attr/README.md

 ##Installation

 [CocoaPods](http://cocoapods.org) is the only recommended way of libObjCAttr integration.
-Besides standard configuration of pod dependencies *pod_install* hook definition required as shown below.
+Besides standard configuration of pod dependencies, *pod_install* hook is required as shown below.
 A typical **Podfile** will look as follows:

 ```ruby
 pod 'libObjCAttr'